Ezermoz/mbfs/README.md

 # How to use
 1. He asks questions, they must be answered.
-2. Run install_and_run to install dependencies and run the generator

 # How does it work
 The tool only works for cracked minecraft servers !